Call a Utah DUI Attorney at Salcido Law Firm

 The Basics of Utah’s DUI Laws

-Generally, a first time DUI offense in Utah carries a Class B misdemeanor sentence which requires jail time of at least 48 hours and a minimum fine of $700, but can result in jail time up to 6 months and a $1000 fine, plus several hundred more dollars in court costs and other associated fines.
+Generally, a first time DUI offense in Utah carries a Class B misdemeanor sentence which requires jail time of at least 48 hours and a minimum fine of around $1400, but can result in jail time up to 6 months.
 Further, a first DUI offense will result in a 120 day driver’s license suspension.
 If the DUI offense also caused bodily injury to another or if the person Driving Under the Influence had a passenger 18 years or younger in the car with him, then the DUI can result in a Class A misdemeanor, which can lead to a one year jail sentence, a $2500 fine, and several hundred dollars in court costs and other associated fines.

-If a second DUI offense occurs within 10 years of a prior DUI conviction the defendant is looking at a minimum of 10 days jail time, an $800 fine, the potential maximum penalties associated with Class A and B misdemeanors as describe above, and a 2 year driver’s license suspension.
+If a second DUI offense occurs within 10 years of a prior DUI conviction the defendant is looking at a minimum of 10 days jail time, the potential maximum penalties associated with Class A and B misdemeanors as describe above, and a 2 year driver’s license suspension.

 If a third DUI offense occurs within a 10 year period it is punished as a third degree felony which can carry a 5 year prison sentence and a $5,000 fine.
 Even if the judge only orders you to be on probation and does not actually sentence you to prison, there is still a minimum jail time of 1,500 hours (62.5 days) and a minimum fine of $1,500 along with any other automatic courts costs and other fines that accompany a conviction.

 Utah is much better, but there are still some minimum/mandatories.
 For example, a first DUI requires two (2) days in jail, but the statute gives the judge discretion to supplant that jail time with an equal amount of community service.
-A second DUI conviction requires 10 days in jail, but again, the judge can replace some of that with community service.
+A second DUI conviction, however, requires a minimum of 5 days in jail and 30 days of home confinement.
+The judge cannot convert those five days of jail to community service on a second DUI conviction.
 A felony DUI requires a minimum of 62.5 days in jail.
 Remember, those are only minimum/mandatories, meaning the judge can put you in for a lot longer if he wants to.
 The best way to minimize the penalties associated with DUI is to hire a Salcido Law Firm Utah DUI attorney.

 DUIs really suck for a number reasons but perhaps the worst thing about a DUI is what it does to your Utah driver’s license and privileges.
 For your first DUI you lose your license for 120 days, no exceptions.
 Really, no exceptions for work, school, etc. No license, period.
 Second DUI gets your license suspended for two years!